-Fashion designers have been able to apply under the Tier 1 (Exceptional Talent) route since 2018.
-In this article Nick Gore takes an in depth look at the requirements to be met for endorsement under the ‘exceptional promise’ criteria.
+Fashion designers have been able to apply for a UK visa since 2018, initially under the old Tier 1 (Exceptional Talent) route and, more recently, the Global Talent route.
+In this article associate solicitor Nick Gore takes an in depth look at the requirements to be met for endorsement under the ‘exceptional promise’ criteria.

-The Tier 1 (Exceptional Talent) visa is for those who are highly skilled in the fields of science, humanities, the arts and technology.
-As part of this route, applicants must receive an endorsement from the relevant Designated Competent Body in their field confirming that they meet the Exceptional Promise (for potential leaders in the relevant field) or Exceptional Talent (for leaders in the relevant field) criteria.
+As part of the Global Talent visa application process, applicants must receive an endorsement from the relevant Endorsing Body in their field confirming that they meet the Exceptional Promise (for emerging leaders in their relevant field) or Exceptional Talent (for recognised leaders in their relevant field) criteria.

 Those who have received an endorsement can go on to make an immigration application.
 If approved they can be granted leave in the UK for up to five years and four months.